cloudflare/workers-sdk/.changeset/calm-bulldogs-bake.md

 "create-cloudflare": minor
 ---

-Create a custom not-found edge route for next applications using the app router
+Create a custom not-found edge route for Next.js applications using the app router